 Diagram of making the sales set :

-Next, you can create a set that will include only items with a profit ratio of less than three per cent.
-Below diagram shows the condition which the dialogue box has exposed after right-clicking on the Order-RowID field and selecting all records from the general tab, then defining the profit ratio limit.
+Next, you can create a set that will include only items with a profit ratio of less than three percent.
+The below diagram shows the condition which the dialogue box has exposed after right-clicking on the Order-RowID field and selecting all records from the general tab, then defining the profit ratio limit.

 After defining these sets you can now create a combination set.
 You do this by pointing at the set for sales over one thousand dollars, right-clicking, and selecting the Create Combined Set menu option.
-Below diagram shows the dialogue box that is displayed.
+The below diagram shows the dialogue box that is displayed.

 Diagram of the low-profit set condition defined :

 The (Sales > $ 1K) set is already in the left set drop-down menu.
 The right drop-down menu was initially empty.
 Select the (Profit < 3%) set and the Radio button for the shared member's option.
 Then click the OK button.
 This will generate another filter set that is the combination of the intersection of both sets.
 The below diagram shows a bar chart that uses the combination set in the view.

 Notice that the set option for displaying items in or out of the combination set has been selected.
 To make this chart easier to view, the color shelf has been edited to display items with profit ratios less than three percent using orange and over three percent by using blue.
 Each bar is labeled with the sum of sales and profit ratio— providing visual confirmation that the data has been properly filtered by the combination set.

 Stay updated with our newsletter, packed with Tutorials, Interview Questions, How-to's, Tips & Tricks, Latest Trends & Updates, and more ➤ Straight to your inbox!